-Your current situation can be depicted as "Following" transforming into "Enthusiasm".
+Your current situation can be depicted as "Retreat" transforming into "Influence (Wooing)".

-In front of you lies "Lake" which transforms into "Thunder".
-That means that joy, pleasure, and attraction are being transformed into movement, initiative, and action.
-Behind you lies "Thunder" which transforms into "Earth".
-That means that movement, initiative, and action are being transformed into docility and receptivity.
+In front of you lies "Heaven" which transforms into "Lake".
+That means that strength and creativity are being transformed into joy, pleasure, and attraction.
+Behind you lies "Mountain", representing stillness and obstruction.

 The Situation